psychemedia/storytelling-notes/ross_on_wye.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0000928/18310618/024/0003
 Monmouthshire Merlin - Saturday 18 June 1831

 FOREST OF DEAN.
-ARRIVAL OF THE MILITARY-DISPERSION GF THE LEVELLERS AND APPREHENSION OF THE RINGLEADERS.
+ARRIVAL OF THE MILITARY-DISPERSION OF THE LEVELLERS AND APPREHENSION OF THE RINGLEADERS.
 Our account of the proceedings in the Forest of Dean last week was necessarily concluded at a very interesting crisis, like an act in some dramatic entertainment, where the curtain drops upon a scene of great excitement, leaving the imagination upon the fret, until the time arrives for its further development.

 https://britishnewspaperarchive.co.uk/viewer/bl/0000063/18310628/012/0004
 Hull Packet - Tuesday 28 June 1831